10 Best AI Video Generators 2026: Free, Paid, Tested

 Test report: The Kling 3.0 web app felt smooth on Apple M5.
 In the Cyber Bee test, physics read clearly: the bee reacted to implied air currents, and metal on the body picked up toaster highlights.
 Honey showed small ripples from wing wash.
 Audio was generated with the picture and the buzz tracked wing speed closely.

-Luma Dream Machine 2.0: Best for 3D lighting and depth
+Luma Dream Machine 2.0: 3D Lighting and Depth

 Luma 2.0 leans on a large 3D-style foundation model.
 It is a strong pick when you want rooms to feel volumetric and light to bounce believably.